flaturtha/NOS/_posts/2016-09-30-a-theory-of-the-short-story.md

 The instinct for story-telling exists in substantially the same form in every race; all men recognize and insist upon the simple limitations of brevity and coherence; and hence, in this field of literature more than in any other, it is possible for an artist to produce masterpieces whose appeal, in spite of national lines and racial characteristics, is truly universal.
 The best short stories are not essentially French, English, Italian, or American, but are a part of the world&#39;s anthology.

-THE END

-1

-#
- Philosophy of the Short Story, p.
-17
+[1]:(https://www.talesofmurder.com/murderwiki/the-philosophy-of-the-short-story/ "Philosophy of the Short Story")

-2

-#
- A Study of Prose Fiction, p.
+[2]: A Study in Prose Fiction, p.
 304

-3

-#
- The Short Story in English, p.
-233

-4

-#
- The Modern Short Story – North American Review 190:802

-5

-#
- A Study of Prose Fiction, p.
-302

-6

-#
-Notably Grimm and Panl in Germany, Child in England, and Gautier and those who have supported and opposed his theories in France

-7

-#
-_Les Epop __é__ es Fran __ç__ aises_, T. I., p.
-3

-8

-#
- cf. Boccaccio&#39;s _Decameron_ (Bohn).
-Notes by W. K. Kelly, pp. 541 ff.
 <p id="theend">~ The End ~

 <h6 class="btt"><a href="#top">Back to Top</a></h6>